Baker Boyer's 150th Anniversary Book

 GLANCING THROUGH the pages of this book, you will find a collection of stories that illustrate 150 years of entrepreneurialism and collaboration between Baker Boyer and our community—a true celebration of the vitality of the bank and the region.

 These stories highlight the contributions of hundreds of individuals in our area.
 They are stories of innovative thinking and great partnering.
 They acknowledge the value of education and of giving back.
-They demonstrate the power and heart of community.
+They demonstrate the power and heart of the community.

 These are the stories that I heard as a child and experienced as an adult.
 Reading them, you will understand how I have been inspired by those who went before me and those I have worked beside.
 You’ll see why I am confident that our area’s young leaders, with their own passions and own partnerships, will continue to build and strengthen our community, and our future.